open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### Creating function

-Login to GCP and select the project where your function should be placed.
-From serverless select Cloud Functions.
-Select create function and select environment.
-This example uses [second generation](https://cloud.google.com/blog/products/serverless/cloud-functions-2nd-generation-now-generally-available).
+Login to GCP and create or select a project where your function should be placed.
+In the side menu go to _Serverless_ and select _Cloud Functions_.
+Next, click on _Create Function_, and select [2nd generation](https://cloud.google.com/blog/products/serverless/cloud-functions-2nd-generation-now-generally-available) for your environment, provide a function name and select your region.

 ### Setup environment variable for otelwrapper